EfficientXpert: Efficient Domain Adaptation for Large Language Models via Propagation-Aware Pruning: Experiment

 \subsubsection{Health Domain}

-In the health domain, EfficientXpert outperforms existing pruning approaches such as Wanda, ATP, and D-Pruner.
-At a sparsity level of 0.4, EfficientXpert, when augmented with both the ForeSight Mask and Partial Brain Surgeon (PBS), reaches a relative performance of $106.6\%$ on the LLaMA2-7B model and $99.80\%$ on the LLaMA3.1-8B model—surpassing the dense baseline.
-Even at a higher sparsity level of 0.5, EfficientXpert with ForeSight alone maintains robust performance, achieving $99.41\%$ (LLaMA2-7B) and $103.31\%$ (LLaMA3.1-8B) relative performance.
-These results highlight EfficientXpert’s capacity to preserve and even enhance domain-relevant capabilities under significant compression (Figure ~\ref{fig:cross_domain_analysis} (a)).
+In the health domain, EfficientXpert consistently outperforms prior pruning baselines, including Wanda, ATP, and D-Pruner.
+Across model sizes and sparsity levels, EfficientXpert consistently outperforms existing methods in preserving harrison perplexity and HQS summarization performance.
+At a sparsity level of 0.4, EfficientXpert augmented with the ForeSight mask and Partial Brain Surgeon (PBS) attains relative performance of 106.6\% on LLaMA2-7B and 99.80\% on LLaMA3.1-8B, exceeding the dense baseline.
+At a higher sparsity level of 0.5, EfficientXpert with ForeSight alone remains robust, achieving 99.41\% (LLaMA2-7B) and 103.31\% (LLaMA3.1-8B) relative performance.
+Moreover, EfficientXpert maintains a larger margin over Wanda as sparsity increases, as shown in Figure~\ref{fig:cross_domain_analysis}(a).